2.30 CONSTRUCTION PERIOD

 When an overrun is approaching $100,000 on any single item, the Office of Construction and Materials shall be advised so FHWA concurrence can be obtained, if required, before the $100,000 cost is exceeded.

-Refer to "Preparation of Change Order" that follows.
-The original Change Order is sent to the District Construction Engineer for signature.
-After signing, the District Construction Engineer will forward the original Change Order and 2 copies to the Office of Construction and Materials for further processing.
+Refer to "Preparation of Contract Modification" that follows.
+The original contract modification is sent to the District Construction Engineer for signature.
+After signing, the District Construction Engineer will forward the original contract modification and 2 copies to the Office of Construction and Materials for further processing.
 Once all signatures have been obtained, the Office of Construction and Materials will return three completed copies to the District Office.
 The District Office will retain one and forward two copies to the project engineer, one for filing and one for distribution to the contractor.

-Nonsubstantial Change Orders will not be submitted to FHWA, but will be reviewed for approval at the time of FHWA final project inspection.
+Nonsubstantial contract modifications will not be submitted to FHWA, but will be reviewed for approval at the time of FHWA final project inspection.

 a.
 Price adjustments made to the contractor in accordance with prescribed guidelines in the Construction Manual and/or contract documents, such as (not all inclusive):